 - Compulsory Liquidation: A creditor or the company petitions the court to order the closure.
 This usually happens when the company cannot pay its debts.

-After deciding to liquidate, the company must appoint a liquidator.
+In the same resolution, the shareholders appoint a liquidator to oversee the entire winding-up process.
 Shareholders or the court can make this appointment.
 The liquidator takes control of the company and manages an orderly and lawful closure.

 A liquidator’s main duties are to: